VVUQ · Module 10 of 10

 Five skills turn the accumulated evidence into a risk-informed, documented decision.

-Credibility is not a property of a model in the abstract but of a model for a stated purpose.
-The same simulation may be credible for a rough concept study and inadequate for a certification, so the intended use must be fixed before credibility is judged.
+Credibility is not a property of a model in the abstract but of a model for a stated use.
+The question of interest is the specific decision question the analysis must answer; the quantity of interest is the physical response used to answer it.
+The context of use links these to the system configuration, application conditions, model output, the model's role alongside other evidence, the intended user, and the decision consequence.
+It is not the model's broad general purpose: the same simulation may be credible for a rough concept study and inadequate for a certification, so the context of use must be fixed before credibility is judged.

 10.2 Model risk

 Model risk combines the model's influence on the decision and the consequence of an incorrect decision.
+Influence is how strongly the decision relies on the computational result rather than on tests or other evidence; it is not the sensitivity of the output to an input.
+Consequence is the severity of a wrong decision, not the probability that it is wrong.
 High influence with high consequence is high risk; either being low lowers the risk.
 This risk sets how much VVUQ evidence is required.

 Lowbasic verification, limited validation